-- (1) In the event that the provision of restitution to the victim is not fulfilled beyond the time limit as referred to in Article 48 paragraph (6), the victim or his/her heirs shall notify the court. - (2) The court as referred to in paragraph (1) shall issue a written warning letter to the giver of restitution, to immediately fulfill the obligation to provide restitution to the victim or his heirs. - (3) In the event that the warning letter as referred to in paragraph (2) is not executed within 14 (fourteen) days, the court orders the public prosecutor to confiscate the assets of the convict and auction the assets for restitution. - (4) If the perpetrator is unable to pay the restitution, the perpetrator is subject to a maximum imprisonment of 1 (one) year.
+- (1) In the event that the provision of restitution to the victim is not fulfilled beyond the time limit as referred to in Article 48 paragraph (6), the victim or his heirs shall notify the court of this matter. - (2) The court as referred to in paragraph (1) shall issue a written warning letter to the giver of restitution, to immediately fulfill the obligation to provide restitution to the victim or his/her heirs. - (3) In the event that the warning letter as referred to in paragraph (2) is not executed within 14 (fourteen) days, the court orders the public prosecutor to confiscate the assets of the convict and auction the assets for restitution. - (4) If the perpetrator is unable to pay the restitution, the perpetrator is subject to a maximum imprisonment of 1 (one) year.

-Based on the explanation above, it can be seen that in its development the implementation of restitution9 has become an alternative in an effort to protect and restore the rights of victims who have been injured as a result of the criminal act of Trafficking in Persons.
-Regarding restitution in its development, it has been clearly regulated in the United Nations Declaration on the Prosecution and Assistance of
+Based on the explanation above, it can be seen that in its development the implementation of restitutionbecome an alternative in an effort to protect and restore the rights of victims who have been injured as a result of the criminal act of Human trafficking.
+Regarding restitution in its development, it has been clearly regulated in the United Nations Declaration on the Prosecution and Assistance of Crime Victims in item 4 part 1 of the General Principles.